-A cheese company in Ohio foresaw the need to upgrade its whey processing equipment in order to accommodate an increase in whey volumes that would result from a plant expansion.
-The cheese company approached Caloris for assistance with this whey plant upgrade.
+A cheese company in Ohio foresaw the need to upgrade its whey processing equipment in order to accommodate an increase in whey processing volumes that would result from a plant expansion.
+The cheese company approached Caloris for assistance with this whey processing plant upgrade.

 With whey supply coming from two different plant locations in the cheese company’s operations, Caloris designed a system that would be able to handle the whey streams from both plants separately or at any mixed ratio desired.
 The new system also had to be able to handle streams that were supplied either hot or cold.